mariusklocke/liga-manager-api/README.md

 Configure `user: 1000:1000` in `docker-compose.yml` if you want to mount the project files into the container.

+## Maintenance Mode

+To enable maintenance mode create an empty `.maintenance` file in application root.
+Remove the file to disable it.

 ## Error codes

 In case of error the client will be supplied with a human-readable message, a specific error code (uppercase string,